9 Common CPAP Machine Side Effects & How To Fix Them

 Aerophagia

 This is a term used to describe burping, bloating and gas caused by air swallowing.
 Aerophagia is when a person finds it too difficult to breathe against the pressure of their machine.
 Reducing your air pressure levels and switching your sleeping position can stop aerophagia.
+Using a CPAP pillow allows you to sleep on your side comfortably.

-Please note: it is not advised to change your CPAP pressure settings without the guidance of your doctor or sleep specialist.
+Please note: It is not advised to change your CPAP pressure settings without the guidance of your doctor or sleep specialist.

 Headaches

 Morning headaches are a symptom of untreated Sleep Apnoea.
-However, if you wake up with headaches whilst using a CPAP machine, this could be a sign of a sinus infection or blockage.
-Take a look at our sinus and nasal care for simple sinus relief options.
+However, if you wake up with headaches whilst using CPAP, this could be a sign of a sinus infection or blockage.

 Ear pain